hashicorp/vault-client-dotnet/docs/IdentityApi.md

+            var clientId = "clientId_example";  // string | The ID of the requesting client. (optional)

+            var codeChallenge = "codeChallenge_example";  // string | The code challenge derived from the code verifier. (optional)

             var codeChallengeMethod = "\"plain\"";  // string | The method that was used to derive the code challenge.
 The following methods are supported: 'S256', 'plain'.
 Defaults to 'plain'. (optional)  (default to "plain")

+            var maxAge = 56;  // int? | The allowable elapsed time in seconds since the last time the end-user was actively authenticated. (optional)

+            var nonce = "nonce_example";  // string | The value that will be returned in the ID token nonce claim after a token exchange. (optional)

+            var redirectUri = "redirectUri_example";  // string | The redirection URI to which the response will be sent. (optional)

+            var responseType = "responseType_example";  // string | The OIDC authentication flow to be used.
+The following response types are supported: 'code' (optional)